Wojtazz/vue-form-application/README.md

 ### Summary

 ```
 Application has everything wanted in task required.
-Validation of form is in path src/validation/form-validation.js, styles of form are in src/stylles/form.css
+Validation of form is in path src/validation/form-validation.js,
-and components in src/components
+styles of form are in src/stylles/form.css and components in src/components

-If you want more help, but I think everything is simple, please hit me :) Thanks for your time with checking my task.
+If you want more help, but I think everything is simple, please hit me :)
+Thank you for your time spend for checking my task.
 ```